 - Student exchanges.
 Institutions may invite foreign nationals to study with an entry permit.
 In this case, the institutions take responsibility for the student and the organization of his/her accommodation for the period of study in Spain.

 - Internship.
 An internship or non-work placement in Spain by a private or public organization requires a D-Student Visa.

 - Volunteering.
 The provision of services for general humanitarian purposes under a private contract with an organization that is authorized to carry out such activities and that insures the civil liability of the participants, is the reason for obtaining an entry permit to Spain.

 Foreign nationals can study at public and private universities in Spain on the same basis as local students, but prices for expats are higher than for natives.
-Types of education in higher institutions for applicants from Russia, Ukraine and other CIS countries:
+Types of education in higher institutions:

 - preparatory departments;

 Most institutions have classes in Spanish, only a few have English-language departments for foreigners.
 For example, the Universitat Autònoma in Barcelona and the Universidad Catolica San Antonio in Murcia teach in English.

 Admission to an educational institution usually consists of an application, an interview and an exam requiring personal attendance.
 The applicant may need a Schengen visa for the admission process.
 As a result, the university gives the prospective student a letter of admission with the number of hours and classes (matrícula), the course program, a copy of the institution’s accreditation certificate and a receipt of the tuition fee.